-McLaren Street, Bendigo, Vic The lease agreement is a non-cancellable lease with an initial term of five years which commenced in 01/07/2017.
-The lease has two further five year extension options available.
-The Group is reasonably certain to exercise the options.
-Williamson Street, Bendigo, Vic The lease agreement is a non-cancellable lease with an initial term of five years which commenced in 01/07/2017.
-The lease has two further five year extension options available.
-The Group is reasonably certain to exercise the options.
-Edwards Road, Bendigo, Vic The lease agreement is a non-cancellable lease with an initial term of five years which commenced in 01/09/2018.
+Edwards Ro Bendigo, V oad, The lease agreement is a non-cancellable lease with an initial term of five years which commenced in 01/09/2018.
 There are no extension options.
-Piper Road, Bendigo, Vic The lease agreement is a non-cancellable lease with an initial term of three years which commenced in 15/03/2018.
-The lease was renewed for a further two years with no extension options.
-Peel Street, Ballarat, Vic The lease agreement is a non-cancellable lease with an initial term of five years which commenced in 01/12/2017.
+Piper Road Bendigo, V Peel Street Ballarat, Vi • Murray Str Hobart, Tas - · · · · · · · · · · · · · · · · · · · Bath Lane, Bendigo, V · Cloud Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 20/09/2019.
 There are no extension options.
-Murray Street, Hobart, Tas The lease agreement is a non-cancellable lease with an initial term of five years which commenced in 01/11/2016.
-The lease has two further four year extension options available.
-The Group is reasonably certain to exercise the options.
-Network Infrastructure The lease agreement is a non-cancellable lease with a term of three years which commenced in 01/02/2019.
-Cloud Infrastructure The lease agreement is a non-cancellable lease with a term of three years which commenced in 20/09/2019.
-Network Maintenance The lease agreement is a non-cancellable lease with a term of three years which commenced in 06/04/2020.
-Network Infrastructure The lease agreement is a non-cancellable lease with a term of three years which commenced in 30/06/2020.
-Cloud Infrastructure The lease agreement is a non-cancellable lease with a term of three years which commenced in 20/07/2020.
-Cloud Infrastructure The lease agreement is a non-cancellable lease with a term of five years which commenced in 27/11/2020.
+Network Maintenan The lease agreement is a non-cancellable lease with a term of three years which commenced in 06/04/2020.
+There are no extension options.
+Network Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 30/06/2020.
+There are no extension options.
+Cloud Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 20/07/2020.
+There are no extension options.
+Cloud Infrastructi The lease agreement is a non-cancellable lease with a term of five years which commenced in 27/11/2020.
+There are no extension options.
+Network Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 17/10/2021.
+There are no extension options.
+Network Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 01/12/2021.
+There are no extension options.